-I am a bioinformatician and web-designer.
+I am a scientific programmer and web-designer.

 I am an unstoppable reader.

 I write occassionally, mostly on this blog, and of which, these are the most popular posts: